ThatDeveloperDad/TDMF_admin/docs/use-cases/PauseAndResumeSubscription.md

 2. Upon verification and validation, forward to appropriate Endpoint on the Administrative API

 ### Receive SubscriptionResumed event at Administrative API
+1. Validate that the Data in the Request is Correct for the requested operation on the supplied Customer & Subscription identifiers.
+2. Calculate the new billing date for the Subscription Renewal date.
+3. Update the Subscription Status to be Active once more.
+4. Restore the Quota Data to the values it had when it was paused.

 ### Send PauseSubscription command from Admin System
+1. Find Customer, Identify Subscription to be Paused.
+2. Send a request to the E-Commerce System's API to "pause" the identified subscription.

 ### Footnotes:
 1. If possible via the Ecom Service, limit the duration that a Subscription can be paused.
 Also limit the number of times that a subscription may be paused during a year.
 (Need to define year.
 Calendar year, or trailing 12-month period?)